bacalsoskills/IT342-G3-SKYSYNC/README.md

 # IT342-G3-SKYSYNC

-# TEAM MEMBERS:
+## Team Members

-# Member1
+### Michael Ferdinand C. Bacalso

-NAME: MICHAEL FERDINAND C. BACALSO
+- **Course & Year:** BSIT-3
-COURSE & YEAR: BSIT-3
+- **About Me:**

-Hi my name is Michael Ferdinand C Bacalso I live in camela homes.
-My favorite food is egg, chicken and otan.
-I know how to create a backend and frontend program.
-I am little confident to create a code.
-I am also friendly.
+  Hi, my name is Michael Ferdinand C. Bacalso, and I live in Camela Homes.
+My favorite foods are egg, chicken, and otan.
+I have experience creating both backend and frontend programs, and I am gaining confidence in coding.
+I am also a friendly person who enjoys working with others.